Zydeco Louisiana Iris Garden

 Fertilizing

 In truth, fertilizing practices vary a good bit among Louisiana iris growers.
 The traditional advice has been: For new or replanted beds (to which fertilizer and organic material have been added at planting time), a light dressing of a complete fertilizer (2-4 lbs. per 100 square feet) is sufficient about two months prior to bloom (late January in Louisiana).
 Beds which have not been replanted in late summer are generally given two applications, a fairly heavy one at the start of the growing season, and then the light dressing just before bloom.
 Complete fertilizers such as 8-8-8 are said to be preferable to high nitrogen fertilizers.
 High nitrogen can cause the plants to produce leafy growth while suppressing flowering; it also is thought to render the plants more susceptible to some diseases.
-An acid-forming azalea/camellia fertilizer should be used if the soil tends to be too alkaline.
+An acid-forming azalea/camellia fertilizer should be used if the soil tends to be too alkaline, as in parts of the West.

-Many serious growers of Louisiana irises deviate from this recommendation in several respects.
-Some recommend a third feeding after bloom.
-Some favor liquid fertilizers and some select fertilizers with additional nitrogen.
-Timed-release products are occasionally recommended, especially in water culture.
 We do know that Louisiana irises are heavy feeders, and there is little doubt that the average gardener fertilizes them a good bit less than optimal.
 Failure of foliage to remain pretty and green in the hot months after bloom probably is due to insufficient water and less than optimal nutrition.
-Cases of problems from over-fertilizing are rare.
+Cases of problems from over-fertilizing are rare, but the complaint that "my irises did not bloom" is often associated with failure to fertilize.

 Mulching